kjell/mcn-2020-git-haiku/index.md

-Nine times arising
+Glorious the moon
-poor monkey, you too could use
+from cold streamlets for the sea
-from looking at the moon.
+and gazes at the moon.